TickTick Alternatives

 Strengths

-• +Best natural-language input
+• +Best natural-language quick-add in the category

-• +Largest integration ecosystem
+• +Largest integration catalog (Slack, Gmail, Calendar, Zapier)

-• +Karma productivity scoring
+• +Karma productivity scoring rewards consistency

 • +Strong calendar two-way sync